 If you become a victim of false allegations of domestic abuse, do not respond to the allegations in a manner that will make the situation worse.
 It is difficult to prove real cases of abuse, which makes a court operate with an abundance of caution even with little evidence.
 Name-calling or further lies will only hurt your case.

 Limiting Access to Marital Assets

 If you are a stay-at-home mother who is dependent on your spouse's salary, this could be an easy pressure point for your ex to hit.
 Financial dependence can be manipulated as a form of punishment during the divorce process.
 To keep this from happening, make sure that your name is on all marital assets before filing for a divorce.
 This includes all bank accounts, credit card accounts, and retirement fund accounts that you expect to draw from.

-In some cases, cases where you believe your spouse will empty bank accounts, you will want to open an account in your name only and transfer funds you need to live on into your new account before having your spouse served with divorce papers.
+If you believe your spouse will empty bank accounts, open an account in your name only and transfer funds you need to live on into your new account before having your spouse served with divorce papers.

 Using the Discovery Process to Delay The Divorce Process

 During the discovery process, your divorce attorney will request documents from your spouse related to income and assets.
 A spouse can stall the process by refusing to respond to such requests.
 Or they may send a barrage of requests to you attempting to bog you down in paperwork.
 This delaying tactic may continue right up to his refusing to sign the divorce papers (although it should be noted that you don't need his signature to get divorced).